 A little more than half of the trail is paved (from Lake Elkhorn to the Pratt Bridge), and the other half has a gravel surface, which can get muddy in wet weather.
 A small portion of the trail includes a bridle path.
 Ten bridges help keep you dry as you travel through this flood plain.
 The most impressive, the 1902 Guilford Pratt Truss Bridge, is a symbol of Howard County's two most important industries—the railroad and the granite quarry.
 Signs along the trail explain the historical significance of both industries, and the trail will take you straight through the grounds of a quarry that operated until 1928.

 The rail-trail ends at Lake Elkhorn, but picnic facilities, a playground, parking, a boat slip, and a walking and biking path around the lake may keep you going.
-Or you can head back to the Savage Park entrance of the Patuxent Branch Trail and pick up the flatter and shorter Savage Mill Trail that begins just a few blocks away.
+Or you can head back to the Savage Park entrance of the Patuxent Branch Trail and pick up the flatter and shorter Savage Mill Trail that begins just a few blocks away on Foundry Street, near the entrace to the Historic Savage Mill.

-To access the Savage Park entrance from Interstate 95, take State Route 32 (Patuxent Parkway) east and turn right on US 1 (Baltimore Washington Blvd.), heading south toward Laurel.
+To access the Savage Park entrance from Interstate 95, take State Route 32/Patuxent Parkway east and turn right on US 1/Baltimore Washington Boulevard, heading south toward Laurel.
 Turn right on Gorman Road and right again on Foundry Street.
 Turn left onto Washington Street and follow it to the end, where you take a right onto Fair Street, which ends at the park.
 Take the road in the parking lot to the right until it ends at a smaller parking lot at the trailhead.

-To access the Lake Elkhorn entrance from Interstate 95, take SR 32 (Patuxent Parkway) west then Broken Land Parkway north toward Owen Brown.
+To access the Lake Elkhorn entrance from I-95, take SR 32/Patuxent Parkway west then Broken Land Parkway north toward Owen Brown.
 The lake (and a parking lot next to the playground and boat slip) will be on your right.